 “I’m not … attracted to her,” he finally admitted.

 The next night half the group was asleep while the rest of us stayed up getting wasted.
-When I like a boy who is as innocent as T is, I am reverted back to a 15-year-old girl.
+When I like a boy who is as uninterested as T is, I revert back to a 15-year-old bully desperate for attention.
 I kept pinching him nonstop.
-I tried to get his attention in other forceful ways like poking, squeezing, and asking invasive questions.
+I tried forceful ways like poking, squeezing, and asking invasive questions.
 He would barely give me any kind of reaction.
-I think I made him uncomfortable.
+I made him uncomfortable.
+I had fun.

 We all sat down on the couch and I grilled him.
-I just wanted to get to know him better.
-He was pretty inexperienced in all arenas of the dating department.
-I thought he was so adorable with his straight white teeth, a good head of hair, tall, athletic, nice, a career, super cute.
+Inexperienced in all arenas of the dating department with straight white teeth, a good head of hair, athletic, nice, a career, super cute.
 Why would he be single for almost his entire life?

 “I like a girl who’s crazier than me.
 I don’t want to date someone who’s like me.”